koto-lang/koto/docs/language/generators.md

 check!
 (11, 12, 13)
 ```

+## Iterator adaptors

-A generator that takes an iterator as an argument is known as an _iterator adaptor_.
+A generator that modifies another iterator's output is known as an _iterator adaptor_.

 Inserting an adaptor into the `iterator` module makes it available in any iterator chain.